TD Bank Virtual Stock Market Game Rules

 - Name: If you know the name of the security you are interested in, you can determine whether or not it is available for trading from the “Symbol Lookup” page.

 Market orders placed while the markets are closed or before the market opens will be executed as market conditions permit shortly after the market opens.
-If the stock requested has not traded that day then the trade will be cancelled.
+If the stock requested has not traded that day then the trade will be canceled.
 Trades placed after market hours can be viewed in the Pending Orders screen.
-Pending orders can be cancelled until 25 minutes past the hour prior to the exchanges open on the day the trade is scheduled for execution in its market country.
-Pending market orders placed on halted stocks will be cancelled if trading does not resume by the end of the day.
-Limit and stop orders may be placed as "Day" orders which are good for the day only, or as "GTC" orders, which are good until cancelled.
+Pending orders can be canceled until 25 minutes past the hour prior to the exchanges open on the day the trade is scheduled for execution in its market country.
+Pending market orders placed on halted stocks will be canceled if trading does not resume by the end of the day.
+Limit and stop orders may be placed as "Day" orders which are good for the day only, or as "GTC" orders, which are good until canceled.

 Some exchanges may use delayed pricing data to execute orders.
 Exploiting these delayed prices to gain profit in a contest portfolio is not allowed, and is grounds for disqualification.